MagidElgady/Alan-AI-News/README.md

 # Requirements
+'@alan-ai/alan-sdk-web'

+useState, useEffect

+wordstoNumbers

+@material-ui/core

+# Installation
 To install the Alan AI button <br />
 import alanBtn from '@alan-ai/alan-sdk-web';

-Required for scroll function <br />
+To install the Alan AI button <br />
 import React, { useState, useEffect } from 'react';

 Used to convert spoken number from words to a number e.g. 'four' becomes 4 <br />